So, you’ve decided that you’ll be studying Mandarin in Kunming, China, but have you decided what you want to see while you’re in Kunming?

-If you’re looking for something to do in Kunming, China on the weekend, why not take a day trip to minority village?
-While it may sound a little strange, Yunnan is home to the majority of China’s recognized ethnic groups.
+If you’re looking for something to do in Kunming, China, on the weekend, why not take a day trip to a minority village?
+While it may sound a little strange, Yunnan is home to most of China’s recognized ethnic groups.
 About 38% of the province’s population are members of minorities.

-Because of this, Yunnan has started to build natural villages, giving prominence to the architectures of various nationalities.
+Because of this, Yunnan has started to build natural villages, giving prominence to the architecture of various nationalities.

 Inside the minority village, you can see the different villages and minorities visible in China.
-Students are able to experience the different cultures while staying in Yunnan.
+Students can experience the different cultures while staying in Yunnan.

 Before entering the gate of the flower market, students can easily smell the fresh fragrance of the flowers.
 It’s the type of smell that can stop you in your tracks.
 Once inside, you’ll see four to five hundred flower stores and vendors.

 At Keats, we know this flower market is on the sightseeing bucket list for many Kunming students, which is why we plan trips there.
-While students are at the market, it gives them a chance to practice their Mandarin language skills, while learning how to bargain with the vendors, which is something a lot of Chinese vendors allow.
+While students are at the market, it gives them a chance to practice their Mandarin language skills while learning how to bargain with the vendors, which a lot of Chinese vendors allow.

 Kunming and the surrounding areas offer so many tourist attractions.
 Not only are there tourist attractions, but there are also attractions that are free that locals even love exploring, which means it’s worth the trip!

-Keats School in Kunming China has eight different study options including intensive one-on-one and a Study + Tour option.
-The professors at Keats school are able to help you plan trips for your weekends while you’re outside of the classroom.
-We encourage all students to get outside of their rooms and explore the many things to do in Kunming China.
+Keats School in Kunming, China, has eight different study options, including intensive one-on-one and a Study + Tour option.
+The professors at Keats school can help you plan trips for your weekends while you’re outside of the classroom.
+We encourage all students to get outside their rooms and explore the many things to do in Kunming, China.